computermacgyver/twitter-python/README.md

 ##Connect your Twitter application to these scripts
 1. Download the code in the repository if you haven't already
-2. Open the auth.py file in a text editor (gedit, kate, notepad, textmate, etc.)
+2. Open the auth_example.py file in a text editor (gedit, kate, notepad, textmate, etc.)
 3. Update the following lines with the information displayed in the web browser for your application: consumer_key="..." consumer_secret="..." access_token="..." access_token_secret="...."
    #Replace the … with whatever values are shown in your web browser.
 Be sure to keep the quotation marks.
-4. Save the file
+4. Save the file as auth.py (not the same name as before)

 You are now ready to run a simple example.